DanielSant0s/AthenaEnv/README.md

 * Image: Image drawing.
 * Draw: Shape drawing, triangles, circles etc.
 * Render: Basic 3D support.
-* Display: The entire screen of your project (2D and 3D), being able to change the resolution, enable or disable parameters.
+* Screen: The entire screen of your project (2D and 3D), being able to change the resolution, enable or disable parameters.
 * Font: Functions that control the texts that appear on the screen, loading texts, drawing and unloading from memory.
 * Pads: Above being able to draw and everything else, A human interface is important.
 Supports rumble and pressure sensitivity.
 * Timer: Control the time precisely in your code, it contains several timing functions.
 * Sound: Basic sound functions.
-* Network: Sockets and web requests :D.
+* Network: Net basics and web requests :D.
+* Socket: Well, sockets.

 New types are always being added and this list can grow a lot over time, so stay tuned.